RichaAnand94/Broadcaster/README.md

 Broadcaster is a platform where every citizen can bring any form of corruption to the notice of appropriate authorities and the general public.

 ## Table of Content

-- Getting Started
+ * Getting Started
-- Technologies Used
+ * Technologies Used
-- Installation
+ * Installation
-- Testing
+ * Testing
-- Features
+ * Features
+ * API Documentation
-- Questions
+ * Questions
-- License
+ * License

 ## Getting Started

-This is a javascript application written in `ECMASCRIPT 6` and built with `Express` framework on the `NodeJS` platform.
+This is a javascript application written in [ECMASCRIPT 6](https://en.wikipedia.org/wiki/ECMAScript) and built with `Express` framework on the `NodeJS` platform.
 Codes are written in accordance with `Airbnb` JavaScript style guide.
 Authentication of users is done via `JSON Web Tokens`.

 ## Technologies Used